Alma, a Sisram Medical Company, Announces the Launch of Alma Veil™ for the U.S. Market

 - 1064 nm laser: uniquely calibrated to address deeper vascular structures, and exceptionally safe for use on darker skin types

-One distinct feature differentiating Alma Veil is its proprietary laser energy delivery – DermaCore™ Delivery.
-Breaking away from the conventional flat-top pulse profile, this innovative feature provides a unique pulse range, meticulously calibrated to simultaneously target both large and small vascular structures with each pulse, resulting in treatments that are more efficient and effective.
-In a pilot split-face study (N=4)1, Alma Veil demonstrated higher efficacy when compared to a leading 532/1064 nm vascular laser while operating at lower energy settings, enhancing patient comfort.
+One distinct feature that sets Alma Veil apart is its proprietary laser energy delivery – DermaCore™ Delivery.
+Breaking away from the conventional flat-top beam profile, this innovative feature provides a unique pulse range, meticulously calibrated to simultaneously target both large and small vascular structures with each pulse, resulting in treatments that are more efficient and effective.
+In a pilot split-face study (N=4)[1], Alma Veil demonstrated higher efficacy when compared to a leading 532/1064 nm vascular laser, while operating at lower energy settings, thereby enhancing patient comfort.

 "We are extremely excited to be making our entrance into the vascular laser market, a significant cornerstone of any dermatology practice," expressed Keith Adams, President of Alma.
 "Staying true to our innovative spirit, we are not just entering the market – we have set our sights on fundamentally transforming it."